 Paintings and photographs can really help visualise the locations in which your story is set.
 In the same way I make a music playlist, I search for time specific images.
 Paintings of landscapes and street scenes, and portraits of people from a variety of social classes, can help you describe your characters and the way they interact with the world around them.
 Depending on the period, access to photographs and film can provide alternative perspectives.

-Try: Art UK(this will open in a new window)
+Try: Art UK

 Visit Your Locations